deckhouse/virtualization/docs/ADMIN_GUIDE.md

     ingressClass: nginx
 ```

-{{< alert level="info">}}
+{{< alert level="info" >}}

-When uploading large virtual machine images (especially over slow connections), it is recommended to increase the Ingress controller worker shutdown timeout.
-This prevents upload interruption during Ingress controller restart or update.
+Large virtual machine images take a long time to upload over a slow connection, and restarting or updating the Ingress controller interrupts the upload.
+To avoid this, increase the worker shutdown timeout in the [IngressNginxController](/modules/ingress-nginx/cr.html#ingressnginxcontroller) resource.

 Example: